 In the During Unit, you will put yourself in the shoes of the customer and look for areas to improve the customer journey.
 For example, you want to provide a consistent and excellent experience for every customer who walks through your door.
 You can do this by designing automated workflows where every step is thought through and planned.
 The AllClients CRM will help you build and execute this type of automation.

 As the After Unit manager, you have an easy job.
 Create a custom email drip campaign to make sure your past customers hear from you every month.
 Or better yet, use the AllClients monthly newsletter to do the heavy lifting.
-The idea here is to keep your business top of mind, so when past customer is in need of your services, they think of you first.
+The idea here is to keep your business top of mind so that when a past customer is in need of your services, they think of you first.

 The Before, During, and After concept is a great way to put the blinders on and focus on each area of your business looking for multipliers to take you to the next level.
-Using this framework will help you gain new customers and do a better job at keeping the ones you have now.

 When you are ready to put a CRM to work for you, try AllCleints first.
-Start a free 14-day trial and learn first-hand why we’re the #1 CRM for small businesses!
+Start a free 14-day trial and learn first-hand why we’re the #1 CRM for very small businesses!